RonnyldoSilva/My_Database/README.md

 This repository is about databases technologies.

-## How to install MySQL and config an user root with simple password, just for train:
+## How to install MySQL and config an user root with simple password:
 Install on Ubuntu:
 ```sql
 sudo apt update